ludovic-m/training-terraform/README.md

 ## Exercice 7 : CI / CD with Azure DevOps

-The goal of this exercise is to run the build of your infrastructure from Azure DevOps.
+The goal of this exercise is to run the build of your production infrastructure from Azure DevOps.

 ### Create a git repository